cuey78/Fedora-Post-Install/README.md

 - **Virtualization Support:**
   - Installs VirtManager and QEMU for managing virtual machines.
   - Configures PCI passthrough for AMD / NVIDIA or Intel hardware.
-  - Sets up Intel GVT support for shared virtual GPU.
+  - Sets up Intel GVT-G support for shared virtual GPU.
   - Build in support for evdev passthrough

 - **Repository and Software Management:**